1862

 1919

-Nevada Legislature adopts one-mil tax.
-Extension partners with Farm Bureau.
+The Nevada Legislature adopts a one-mil tax to support Extension.
+Extension partners with the Nevada Farm Bureau.

 Group of people looking at an old piece of farm equipment.

-Historic photo: Group of people looking at an old piece of farm equipment.
+A group of people look at a piece of farm equipment.

 • Ag production expands cattle to 500,000.
 Sheep numbers reach 1,000,000.